Bariona/GFS/docs/notes.md

 1. namespace: file name → array of chunk handles (nv, non-volatile)

-2. chunk handle → list of chunksevers (v, volatile) *because you can recover it by requiring severs during the reboot process
+2. chunk handle → list of chunksevers (v, volatile) *because you can recover it by requiring servers during the reboot process

       ​                              current version (nv)